Vermont State Subsidy Profile

 26. Does Vermont offer a state adoption tax credit?

 27. Does Vermont have any program to support an adoptee whose adoptive parents die until the child is adopted again?

-If the child is living in the home of a pre-adoptive family a new adoption agreement can be opened prior to the finalization of the adoption.
+If the child is living in the home of a pre-adoptive family, the state can open a new adoption assistance agreement before adoption finalization.

 28. What else differentiates Vermont’s adoption assistance program from others around the country?